yorkart/rhh/README.md

 # rrh
-a hash map that implements Robin Hood Hashing
+A hash map that implements Robin Hood Hashing, the purpose is to use InfluxDB compatibility only.